mmbman/Katagiri/1980-07-02-Karma-Where-Karma-Originates.md

 **Question**: I’m trying to understand something – I think it’s the same thing from two different angles.
 The one thing is, you said that consciousness comes from ignorance.
 Am I understanding that?
 And also karma?

 **Katagiri**: [Related], yes.
 Consciousness acts [with attribute] of ignorance.
-The action of consciousness is based on *saṃskāra*.
-Do you understand? *Saṃskāra* means the basic first stage of some action.
-So, the action of consciousness is based on *saṃskāra*.
-And then, consciousness acts – acts means *saṃskāra* – consciousness acts with attribute of ignorance.
+The action of consciousness is based on *samskara*.
+Do you understand? *samskara* means the basic first stage of some action.
+So, the action of consciousness is based on *samskara*.
+And then, consciousness acts – acts means *samskara* – consciousness acts with attribute of ignorance.

 **Same person**: So they’re related, but karma is the source of consciousness.